abridged/collabland-dev/docs/upstream-integrations/build-a-custom-action.md

 ---
 id: build-a-custom-action
-title: Build a custom action
+title: Build a custom Collab Action
 sidebar_position: 3
 ---

-Collab.Land Actions is a simple REST API endpoint for building custom actions for Discord interactions.
+Collab Actions is a simple REST API endpoint for building custom actions for Discord interactions.
 We recommend using the [hello-action template](../upstream-integrations/build-a-miniapp) for contributing mini-apps to Collab.Land.
 However, if you want to build your own custom actions, you can do that by building and exposing the `/metadata` and `/interactions` endpoints to Collab.Land.

 ![Action Diagram](../upstream-integrations/imgs/action-diagram.png)